bparanj/crystal/programming/iac/docs/basics/nginx-packer.md

 **Important Considerations**

-* **Packer-Ansible Integration:** Ensure Packer has a way to connect to the instance (typically SSH-based).
+* **Packer-Ansible Integration:** Ensure Packer has a way to connect to the instance ( SSH-based).
 Your existing source block is likely good here.
 * **Inventory:** This assumes Ansible's default dynamic inventory for a single host.
 If you have custom inventory, add the `inventory_file`  option in the provisioner block.
 * **Extracting AMI ID:** Packer likely has the built AMI ID available as a variable if you need it further down in your workflow
 * **Customization:** Expand your playbook (`nginx.yml`)  for configurations, firewalls, or any other post-installation steps.